microsoft/BotBuilder-V3/en-us/9000 Bot Framework Resources/bot-framework-emulator.md

 * Inspect the Json response
 * Emulate a specific user and/or conversation

-And - a much requested feature, the new Emulator is open source, please check it out on <a href="https://github.com/Microsoft/BotFramework-Emulator" target="_blank">GitHub</a></div>
+<div>And - a much requested feature, the new Emulator is open source, please check it out on <a href="https://github.com/Microsoft/BotFramework-Emulator" target="_blank">GitHub</a></div>

 {% comment %}
 * TOC